WWAC

-WWAC (1020 kHz) is a commercial AM radio station licensed to Ocean City, New Jersey, and serving the Atlantic City area of the Jersey Shore.
-It is owned by WIBG, LLC, and broadcasts a Spanish-language Contemporary Hits radio format.
-WWAC is co-owned with WIBG-FM, an oldies station licensed to Avalon, New Jersey.
+WWAC (1020 AM) is a commercial radio station licensed to Ocean City, New Jersey, and serving the Atlantic City area of the Jersey Shore.
+It is owned by Enrico S. Brancadora, broadcasting a country music radio format.
+WWAC is co-owned with WIBG-FM, a classic hits station licensed to Avalon, New Jersey.

 By day, WWAC is powered at 1,900 watts, non-directional.
 WWAC's signal reaches from Toms River to Cape May.
-But 1020 AM is a clear channel frequency reserved for 50,000 watt Class A KDKA Pittsburgh.
-So at night, WWAC must go off the air to avoid interference.
+Because 1020 AM is a clear channel frequency reserved for 50,000 watt Class A station KDKA in Pittsburgh, WWAC must go off the air at night to avoid interference.
 During critical hours, WWAC is powered at 680 watts.

-Programming is also heard on several FM translators around the clock: W267BP 101.3 MHz in Pleasantville, W270DV 101.9 MHz in Palermo and W298DI 107.5 MHz in Port Norris.
+Programming is also heard on several FM translators around the clock: W250AK 97.9 Mhz in Rio Grande, W267BP 101.3 MHz in Pleasantville, and W270DV 101.9 MHz in Palermo.